 Obesity is the nominal form of obese which comes from the Latin obēsus, which means “stout, fat, or plump.” Ēsus is the past participle of edere (to eat), with ob added to it.

-besity is a condition in which the natural energy reserve, stored in the fatty tissues of humans and other mammals, is increased to a point where it is associated with certain health conditions or increased mortality.
+Obesity is a condition in which the natural energy reserve, stored in the fatty tissues of humans and other mammals, is increased to a point where it is associated with certain health conditions or increased mortality.
+It becomes a cosmetic issue too and people yearn for weight loss.

 Obesity is both an individual clinical condition and is increasingly viewed as a serious public health problem.
 Excessive body weight has been shown to predispose people to various diseases.